Meet the villain: Moondancer House

 “No, yeah!
 I just feel really tired all of a sudden.”

-Unbidden, my mind went back to Cassandra’s lips on mine, her fingers on my bare skin, touching me in places I’d never been touched in my whole eighteen years of life.
+My mind returned to Cassandra’s lips on mine, her fingers on my bare skin, touching me in places I’d never been touched in my entire eighteen years of life.
 I pushed my lust down, defeated and confused, and walked her upstairs.

 Cassandra didn’t want me anymore.